-On campus, each department is represented in the Academic Senate.
+All faculty are represented in the Academic Senate.
 The Academic Senate President represents the college faculty on the Chancellor's Consultation Council.
 Statewide, the Academic Senate for the California Community Colleges in California is a dynamic organization that has taken the leadership in many areas, such as articulation, matriculation, student competency requirements, and other issues raised at its statewide meetings.
 They meet the 2nd and 4th Monday of every month at 2 P.M.
 (See schedule here.)
 Agendas, support documents and approved minutes will be posted on BoardDocs, which is publicly available.